ffund/intro-ml-tss21/slides/1-explore-data.md

 These are often referred to using this standard terminology (which can be confusing):

-* Missing _completely_ at random: missingness not correlated with any feature or to the target variable.
+* Missing _completely_ at random: missingness not correlated with any feature or the target variable.
 * Missing at random: missingness correlated with something that is in data.
 * Missing not at random: missingness correlated with something that is not in data.